-- 1. For all the compulsory tutorial meetings there is a 100% attendance and participation requirement. - 2.
-Students who have been granted top-class athlete status may qualify for adjusted attendance and participation requirements. - 3.
-Students who have a medical impairment may qualify for an adjusted attendance and participation requirement pursuant to the recommendation of the SSC-Disability Support and/or study advisor. - 4.
-Fulfilment of the attendance and participation requirement in tutorial meetings is assessed by the tutor, fellow students and the student itself based on the MSF form and forms part of the assessment of the 'Professional and Organiser' competence.
+- 1. For compulsory tutorial meetings there is an attendance and active participation requirement - 2.
+Students who have been granted top-class athlete status may qualify for adjusted attendance and active participation requirements. - 3.
+Students who have a medical impairment may be eligible for an adjusted attendance and active participation requirement pursuant to the recommendation of the SSC-Disability Support and/or study advisor. - 4.
+Fulfilment of the attendance and active participation requirement in tutorial meetings Year 1-2 is assessed by the tutor, fellow students and the student itself based on the MSF form and forms part of the assessment of the 'Professional and Organiser' competence. - 5.
+Fulfilment of the attendance and active participation requirement in tutorial meetings Year 3 is assessed by the tutor, as indicated in the assessment plans,